permguard/permguard/site/content/docs/0.1/getting-started/features-and-licensing.md

   <img alt="Permguard Policies" src="/images/diagrams/d21.webp"/>
 </div><br/>

-**PermGuard** aims to redefine authorization by combining flexibility with a structured approach to schema and model design.
+**Permguard** aims to redefine authorization by combining flexibility with a structured approach to schema and model design.
 It provides organizations with the tools to implement secure, scalable, and efficient access control systems.